flyfirstmars/spring-ai-workshop/docs/setup.md

 ## 3. Workshop Assets
 - Prepare a few royalty-free travel photos (JPEG/PNG) for the image interaction demo.
-- Record short MP3/WAV voice notes describing travel goals for the audio exercise.
+- Record short MP3/WAV voice notes describing travel goals for the audio exercise (skip if no transcription deployment is available).
 - Update `VoyagerTools` with destinations relevant to your organisation or region.

 ## 4. IDE Setup